sania-jawaid/Face-Classification/README.md

-Second, detecting an object of interest in a new image involves matching the local descriptors to the image, this allows you to detect which regions have structures that correspond well to the ones present in your feature descriptor.
-As a distance metric we could for instance calculate the euclidean distance between the feature outputs and the feature outputs of your object(s) of interest at every position in the image.
+Second, detecting an object of interest in a new image involves matching the local descriptors to the image, this allows you to detect which regions have structures that correspond well to the ones present in our feature descriptor.
+As a distance metric we could for instance calculate the euclidean distance between the feature outputs and the feature outputs of our object(s) of interest at every position in the image.

 ### Exploit feature representations